zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

   the default view for entities of this type.

-* View applying to entities usually have to define `cell_call` as entry point, where given `row` and `col` arguments tell to which entity in the result set the view is applied.
-We can then get this entity on the result set (`self.cw_rset`) by using the `get_entity` method.
+* View applying to entities usually have to define `cell_call` as entry point, and are given `row` and `col` arguments tell to which entity in the result set the view is applied.
+We can then get this entity from the result set (`self.cw_rset`) by using the `get_entity` method.

-* To ease thing, we access our entity's attribute for display using its printable_value method, which will handle formating and escaping when necessary.
+* To ease thing, we access our entity's attribute for display using its printable_value method, which will handle formatting and escaping when necessary.
 As you can see, you can also access attributes by their name on the entity to get the raw value.